Decoherence dynamics in molecular qubits: Exponential, Gaussian and beyond: Conclusion

-In addition, we showed that the presence of Gaussian-shaped peaks in absorption and emission spectroscopy, commonly referred to as the static or inhomogeneous limit, does not imply the absence of quantum entanglement as widely believed.
+In addition, we revisited the rich literature in molecular spectroscopy to show that the presence of Gaussian-shaped peaks in absorption and emission spectroscopy, commonly referred to as the static or inhomogeneous limit, does not imply the absence of quantum entanglement as widely believed.
 While Kubo's work linked Gaussian spectroscopic lineshapes to classical noise processes, this viewpoint overlooks the fact that, from a quantum perspective, these lineshapes result from system-bath entanglement generated by the unitary evolution of the composite system.
 Therefore, even though classical noise processes can effectively mimic decoherence behavior in the pure dephasing limit, this mimicry does not negate the presence of underlying quantum entanglement.